janweinschenker/jdk9-jigsaw-http2/README.md

 ### <a name="ResponseAsync"></a> 2.1 Fetching a list of target URIs asynchronously

-This example is implemented in [ResponseAsync.java](./src/main/java/de/holisticon/jdk9/http2/strategy/ResponseAsync.java).
+This example is implemented in [ResponseAsyncExample.java]( ./src/main/java/de/holisticon/jdk9showcase/http2client/ResponseAsyncExample.java)
 1. If not done already, compile the sources
   1. `$> mvn clean:clean package`
 1. Execute the example code with maven by using the correct profile.
   1. `$> mvn exec:exec -PResponseAsyncExample`
-1. The example will contact the configured http servers ([see UriProvider.java](./src/main/java/de/holisticon/jdk9/http2/util/UriProvider.java)) and will try to download one html-file from every server.
-  1. This might take several minutes.
-1. Downloaded files can be found in [./downloads/ResponseAsync](./downloads/ResponseAsync).

 ### <a name="ResponseAsyncMulti"></a> 2.2 Fetching a list of target URIs asynchronously with multi response

-This example is implemented in [ResponseAsyncMulti.java](./src/main/java/de/holisticon/jdk9/http2/strategy/ResponseAsyncMulti.java).
+This example is implemented in [ResponseAsyncMultiExample.java]( ./src/main/java/de/holisticon/jdk9showcase/http2client/ResponseAsyncMultiExample.java).

 The client will download an HTML file from the server.
 If the server pushes any other resources, they will be processed as well.